-- Establish a signature area of Antioch with high quality development and dynamic pedestrian areas that add to the quality of life of the city. - Designate sites for new employment uses, including both office and retail uses, that add quality jobs and improve the City's job/housing balance.
-Accommodate at least 2,300 jobs in order to create an employment center and improve the City's jobs/housing balance. - Create a transit village residential neighborhood, with a variety of high-density housing types within walking and bicycling distance of the transit station.
-Accommodate between 650 and 2,500 housing units within the project area. - Designate sites for retail uses that can take advantage of the freeway visibility and access.
+- Establish a signature area of Antioch with high quality development and dynamic pedestrian areas that add to the quality of life of the city. - Designate sites for new employment uses that add quality jobs and improve the City's job/housing balance.
+Accommodate at least 5,000 jobs in order to create an employment center. - Create a transit village residential neighborhood, with a variety of high-density housing types within walking and bicycling distance of the transit station. - Designate sites for retail uses that can take advantage of the freeway visibility and access.